wasmerio/ate/doc/design.md

-In stateless mode the Kafka and ZooKeeper clusters are running externally from the application which means while it is still a [distributed application](#distributed-computing-architecture) it is no longer "Shared Nothing" as in effect the nodes are simply compute nodes while the actual data is instead persistant on an externally hosted distributed commit log (bespoke Kafka cluster).
+In stateless mode the Kafka and ZooKeeper clusters are running externally from the application which means while it is still a [distributed application](#distributed-computing-architecture) it is no longer "Shared Nothing" as in effect the nodes are simply compute nodes while the actual data is instead persistent on an externally hosted distributed commit log (bespoke Kafka cluster).

 This mode of operation has the following benefits and disadvantages: